ahmedraza90/LazyMinting-With-MetaTransaction/README.md

 1--Hot walllet is being generated on openzpllin for relayer.<br />
 2--npm library "defender-relay-client" is being used to wrap transaction with relayers address<tx>.<br />

-# META TRANSFER FUNCTION
+# META TRANSFER FUNCTION(Special Mint Function)
-this function lies int the marketPlace(proxy) smartcontract. this function makes external calls to ERC721 contract in order mint and transfer token.
+this function lies int the marketPlace(proxy) smartcontract. this function makes external calls to ERC721 contract in order to mint and transfer token.
   ![Screenshot (63)](https://user-images.githubusercontent.com/61561367/175599779-03828c14-41a0-46ba-854d-e4767be62487.png)